kolostring/fioc/README.md

 # FIOC

 FIOC (Functional Inversion Of Control) is a lightweight dependency injection library for JS/TS applications.
-It simplifies the management of dependencies in your functional environments by providing a flexible and type-safe way to define, register, and resolve dependencies, without the need of reflection, decorators.
+It simplifies the management of dependencies by providing a flexible and **type-safe** way to define, register, and resolve dependencies, without the need of reflection or decorators.

-Now also with class support!
+**Now also with class support!**

 ## Features

 - **Type-Safe Dependency Injection**: Define and resolve dependencies with full TypeScript support.
 No need to cast.
 - **Non String Tokens**: Define and resolve dependencies with non-string tokens.
 - **Lightweight**: Minimal overhead, designed to integrate seamlessly into your existing projects.
-- **As Complex as You Want**: Going from just registering implementations of interfaces to registering consumers/use cases with recursive dependencies resolution.
+- **As Complex as You Want**: Going from just registering implementations of interfaces to registering factories/use cases (and even classes) with recursive dependencies resolution.

 ## Installation